jmsdnns/blag/content/history/wild-man-adams/index.md

 ## A Union Is Born

-England was furious and responded by sending more troops.
+Britain was furious about the Tea Party and responded by sending even more troops.
+General Thomas Gage replaced Hutchinson in Boston and he was there to govern as an occupying force.
+He would attempt to force the colonists to _submit to their king_.
+Unbeknownst to Gage, the colonists already had networks of militias in place to guard against attacks from natives, which was now planning to resist Britain.

+Those militias became the forces in the first official battles of the Revolution, [The Battles of Lexington and Concord](https://en.wikipedia.org/wiki/Battles_of_Lexington_and_Concord).
 That lead directly to the [First Continental Congress](https://en.wikipedia.org/wiki/First_Continental_Congress), which is when the [Continental Association](https://en.wikipedia.org/wiki/Continental_Association) is created and the Union is born.

-I think of it as though the colonies came together and said, "_hmm maybe we could, i dunno... maybe sorta look out for each other, like if Britain tries to kill us?_" They still struggled to trust each other, so it didn't go very far, but it was _something_, and that mattered.
+I think of the Continental Association as though the colonies came together and said, "_hmm maybe we could, i dunno... sorta look out for each other, like if Britain tries to kill some of us?_" They still struggled to trust each other, so it didn't go very far, but it was _something_, and that mattered.

-The colonies were clear that they did this because they worried about Britain's reaction to the successful and growing boycott against British merchants.
+The colonies were very clear that formed that first union because they worried about Britain's reaction to the successful and growing boycott against British merchants.
 Samuel started that boycott.
 He knew what he was doing.
 He cancelled Britain so hard it created the USA.
 Think about that next time someone complains about cancel culture.

 ![A mural by Allyn Cox from the first floor of the US Congress building that depicts Samuel Adams speaking at the First Continental Congress ](FirstContinentalCongress.jpg)

-Above, we see a mural from the first floor of the US Congress building, depicted as the main speaker at the First Continental Congress.
+Above, we see a mural from the first floor of the US Congress building, with Samuel depicted as the main speaker at the First Continental Congress.
 Adams was also at the Second Continental Congress, which created the Articles Of Confederation, and he was at the signing of the Declaration Of Independence.
 We can see him in the famous painting below.

 ![The classic painting of the signing of the Declaration of Independence, with a circle around Sam's face to show where he sat](AdamsAtDOI.jpg)

 His only real flaw in the way events unfolded, imo, was that he was against the Constitution.
 He was concerned that a powerful federal government would threaten the hard-earned rights and freedoms obtained by the revolution.
-He wasn't alone in this.
+Even though I claimed this stance is a flaw, it is an understandable stance.
+They _just_ had a revolution against centralized control.
+He wasn't alone in this either.
 Massachusetts itself boycotted the Constitutional Convention and became a power voice for the Anti-Federalist movement.
+They eventually signed it.

-This rejection of the Constitution pushed James Madison into a compromise that created the first ten amendments to the Constitution, aka The Bill Of Rights.
-Right up to the end, Samuel was a stubborn sob that never gave up pushing everyone to do the right thing at all cost.
-What an amazing human being.
+That rejection of the Constitution pushed James Madison into a compromise that created the first ten amendments to the Constitution, aka The Bill Of Rights.
+Right up to the end, Samuel was a stubborn mf that never gave up pushing everyone to do the right thing, no matter the cost and we're all better off for it.

 ## Back To The Motor League